hastec-fr/apash/README.md

 ### Oh my Exception !
 By default, Apash returns an exception when something was unexpected.
-It can take this form:
+It can follow this form:
 ```bash
 unset myArray myOtherArray
 ArrayUtils.isSameLength myArray myOtherArray